Family Of Slain Toddler Kayleigh Slusher Receives $5M From City That Failed To Investigate Abuse Allegations

-The family of slain toddler Kayleigh Slusher is receiving $5 million in a wrongful death lawsuit against the city and county accused of failing to properly investigation allegations that the girl’s mother was abusive.
+The family of slain toddler Kayleigh Slusher is receiving $5 million in a wrongful death lawsuit against the city and county accused of failing to properly investigate allegations that the girl’s mother was abusive.

 The 3-year-old girl was tortured and murdered by her mother and mother’s boyfriend in 2014.
 The girl’s body was found partially frozen after being placed in a freezer in her mother’s apartment.
 As People magazine reported, the city and county of Napa, California, have agreed to each pay $2.5 million to Kayleigh’s father, Jason Slusher, and grandparents, Robin and Benny Slusher.